Your Pet, Our Passion.

 This giant dog with a characteristic moustache and beard, weighs between 25-48kg and stands between 60-70cm (23-27 inches) tall, depending on the gender.

 With a strong and imposing look, the Giant Schnauzer is a natural watchdog who loves to use their voice!
-For the same reason, they can be a bit cautious of other dogs and also require extra training and socialisation.
+For the same reason, they can be a bit suspicious of other dogs and unexpected strangers so require extra training and ongoing socialisation.

 This big dog likes vigorous walks and so is best suited to a country home with lots of space to explore.